TwiN/g8/README.md

 g8, pronounced gate, is a simple Go library for protecting HTTP handlers with tokens.

-Tired of constantly re-implementing a security layer for each of applications?
+Tired of constantly re-implementing a security layer for each application?
 Me too, that's why I made g8.

 ## Installation